ariedallas/Lumocards-One/README.md

 ### Keyword: About
 Type `about` from inside the Lumo Menu.

 ### Keyword: All
 Type `lumo all` from the terminal -or- `all` from  the Lumo Menu.

 This keyword shows a full menu of every sub-program that is available.

+### Keyword: Browser
+Type `lumo browser` from the terminal -or- `browser` from  the Lumo Menu.

+This keyword shows a menu that can display cards from various folders. e.g. 'CARDS_A_FOCUS_NEAR'.

 ### Keyword: Calendar
 Type `lumo calendar` from the terminal -or- `calendar` from the Lumo Menu.